Write a Java Program to Count Number of Digits in a Number using For Loop, While Loop, Functions, and Recursion.

 Java Program to Count Number of Digits in a Number Using Functions

-In this program, we are using the same steps that we followed in our second example, but we separated the logic and placed it in a separate method.
+In this program, we use the same steps that we followed in our second example, but we separated the logic and placed it in a separate method.

 Please Enter any Number: